mixmaxhq/frecency/README.md

   timeStampsLimit: 20   // Limit is 10 by default.
 });
 ```

+Frecency stores a maximum number of IDs in localStorage.
+More IDs means more results
+can be sorted with frecency, but frecency data takes up more space in localStorage.

 To change the maximum number of different IDs stored in frecency:
 ```js